SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

 * If 'MEDAKA_TRAIN_WITH_REF' is activated, Medaka launchs training using the reference found in 'DATA/REF' param.
 Medaka does not take into account other medaka model parameters.
 * If 'MEDAKA_TRAIN_WITH_REF' is deactivated, Medaka does not launch training but uses instead the model provided in 'MEDAKA_MODEL_PATH'.
-If 'MEDAKA_MODEL_PATH' is empty, this param is not used and the default model for *E.coli* is used.
+You have to provide a 'MEDAKA_MODEL_PATH'.
+This parameter could not be empty.

 Standard parameters used: